-Still in the works is the all new Windows Phone 7, which is getting some interesting reviews.
+Still in the works is the all new Windows Phones, which is getting some interesting reviews.
 Plus, there are a ton of other versions of Blackberries and Android phones.
 These phones are going to become more plentiful, sophisticated and popular.

 Mobile Experience, the New Wild West

 So, what does this mean for marketers and business owners?
 It means that if you are not marketing on mobiles yet, you should be.
 Think of mobile as the new world wide web.

 When the web was first gaining ground as a viable marketing tool, many businesses were shortsighted and dismissed it.
 They said “I don’t need a web site, that’s not where my clients are”.
 Well, that changed very quickly and now everyone must have some sort of web presence to survive.

 Mobile is fast becoming just as necessary.
 Stats show that smartphone users are checking their email, social media outlets and general web inquiries more and more on their handhelds.
 If they look for you what will they find?

 Some web sites will render fine on a smartphone.
 However, if your audience is looking for you on mobile devices, you may want to consider a mobile version of your web site.
 Generally, these are set up so they are easier to navigate on a smaller screen.
 Here are some mobile sites we’ve set up recently…

 As you can see, the navigation is simplified, allowing the user quick and easy access to your information.
 If you are a member based organization or a company that offers a lot of resource information online, you will want to make sure this same information can be accessed by smartphone users.

 Is There a Mobile App for Your Clients?

 Mobile sites are just one example of using mobile to market your organization.
 Marketing with mobile is really about the experience.
 Smartphones promote activity and interactivity.
 Nothing does this better than an “App”.